yahhamdii/tech-assessment/README.md

 Criteria are a list of key-conditions values (eg: `{key1: condition1, key2: condition2}`).
 If all the conditions are fulfilled then the cart is eligible.

 To validate a condition, you have to compare the condition with the value of the same key in the cart.
-If there is some "." in the key, compare to the value of the sub-object (eg: `{ "products.productId": condition }` in criteria means to check `{ products: [{ productId: value }] }` in cart).
+If there is some "." in the key, compare to the value of the sub-object (eg: `{ "products.productId": condition }` in criteria means to check `{ products: { productId: value } }` or `{ products: [{ productId: value }] }` in cart).

 Available condition types:
 - Basic condition (eg: `total: 20`) matches when `total == 20`;
 - `gt`, `lt`, `gte`, `lte` matches respectively when cart value is greater, lower, greater or equal, lower or equal;
-- `in` (followed by an array) matches when cart value is in the following array;
+- `in` (followed by an array) matches when at least one of the cart values is in the following array;
 - `and` (follower by at least two conditions) matches when every following conditions match;
 - `or` (follower by at least two conditions) matches when at least one of the following conditions matches.